 The Australian Society of Anaesthetists was established in 1934, and their first formal meeting was held in 1935, which may have been the stimulus which led Dr Jim Church of New Plymouth to write to leading anaesthetists in our main centres, in 1939, suggesting the formation of a similar society in New Zealand.
 Regrettably, we do not have a copy of his original letter, but we do have the replies from Drs Marion Whyte of Dunedin, Eric Anson of Wellington and F W Fullerton of Auckland.

-Before the war, it had been envisaged that New Zealand might join with Australia’s Society to form an Australasian group, but Kaye did not encourage this; he strongly supported having our own.
+Before the war, it had been envisaged that New Zealand might join with Australia’s Society to form an Australasian group, but Kaye did not encourage this; he strongly supported New Zealand having its own society.
 In a long letter to Eric Anson, he wrote: “We come to the question of a New Zealand Society of Anaesthetists.
 You should certainly have one.
 You may not be strong enough numerically to be able to compete with, let us say, the American Society of Anesthesiologists (golly what a title!) but you will achieve an end equally important, viz., a stimulus to anaesthetic thought and practice in New Zealand a closer link with organised anaesthesia overseas.”

 We became an incorporated society in 1969, our twenty-first anniversary year, but remained affiliated to the Medial Association.
-While we were really on our own from that time, we do owe a debt to the NZ Branch of the BMA, as when our numbers were small, they provided administrative and clerical support.
+While we were really on our own from that time, we do owe a debt to the NZ Branch of the BMA, which provided administrative and clerical support when our numbers were small.
 The NZSA had an initial membership of 39, which rose to 64 by the end of 1949.
 By 1954 we had 100 members, 200 members in 1969, 300 members in 1985 and 322 at the time of our fiftieth anniversary in 1998.
 At the beginning our annual subscription was One Guinea which translates to $2.10.
 You all know what the fees are now, but a guinea was a lot of money then!

 The aims of the Society, stated in the first constitution, remain much the same: